panushri25/emrQA/README.md

 - [Improved Pretraining for Domain-specific Contextual Embedding Models][pretraining]
 - [Calibrating Structured Output Predictors for Natural Language Processing][calibration]
+- [Annotating and Characterizing Clinical Sentences with Explicit Why-QA Cues] [why-qa]
+- [Entity-Enriched Neural Models for Clinical Question Answering][entity]
-- [Annotating and Characterizing Clinical Sentences with Explicit Why-QA Cues] [why-qa] -[Clinical Reading Comprehension: A Thorough Analysis of the emrQA Dataset][crc] - We have some concerns regarding this work and we would like to convey this to the authors through a letter posted [here][letter]
+- [Clinical Reading Comprehension: A Thorough Analysis of the emrQA Dataset][crc] - We have some concerns regarding this work and we would like to convey this to the authors through a letter posted [here]
--[Entity-Enriched Neural Models for Clinical Question Answering][entity]